Skip to content

 • Qualifies as a public service organization for the Public Service Loan Forgiveness Program

-Interested applicants should apply here through our hiring portal by September 1, 2023
+Interested applicants should Apply Here through our hiring portal by April 1, 2025.

 Child Care Aware of Minnesota is an Equal Opportunity Employer.
 Qualified applicants are considered for employment without regard to age, race, ethnicity, religion, gender, national origin, sexual orientation, disability or veteran status.
 We encourage interested applicants from all backgrounds to apply.